Northshore Scholarship Foundation

 Management and Investment Policy

-The Foundation’s primary role is to manage assets and see that earnings are distributed for scholarships within the scope of its by-laws.
+The Foundation�s primary role is to manage assets and see that earnings are distributed for scholarships within the scope of its by-laws.
 The criteria and selection process is established by individuals and groups that established the accounts within the Foundation.
-The Board consists of 16 active members of the three service clubs plus four representatives from the Northshore communities at large.
-An investment committee serves as a liaison between the Board and the professional managers selected to manage the Foundation’s assets.
-Presently the policy calls for 60 per cent of the assets to be invested in equities, 35 per cent in fixed income instruments and 5 per cent in liquid instruments.
+The Board consists of 13 active members of the three service clubs plus three representatives from the Northshore communities at large.
+An investment committee serves as a liaison between the Board and the professional managers selected to manage the Foundation�s assets.
+Presently the policy calls for a moderate risk appoach to investments.

 The Foundation role is limited to managing investments and seeing that scholarship proceeds are distributed to institutions where the recipients plan to enroll or are in school.
 The Foundation relies solely on families, organizations and the three service clubs to establish criteria for scholarships and to be responsible for the selection process.
 (See mission).